flare-foundation/governance-proposals/FIP/FIP_10.md

 If too many strikes in a short period of time are received, rewards for certain epochs will be burned.
 Implementing this structure will extend Flare’s mission as an L1 enshrined-oracle network that offers total security for all protocols.

+If this proposal is accepted:

+* Minimum participating requirements in a reward epoch will be defined for every existing Flare protocol.
+* New Flare protocols will be proposed with minimum participation requirements.
-If this proposal is accepted, providers will be required to meet the set of minimum requirements for participating in all Flare protocols.
+* Providers will be required to meet the set of minimum requirements for participating in all existing and new Flare protocols.

 ## 2. Technical Description

+Providers will be required to meet the following minimum participation requirements for each Flare protocol:

+* **FTSO anchor prices**: 80% of median submissions must lie within a 0.5% band around the consensus median value.
+* **FTSO block-latency prices**: Providers must submit at least 80% of their expected number of updates within a reward epoch, unless they have very low weight, such as <0.2%.
+* **Staking**: Providers must meet 80% total uptime in the reward epoch with at least 3M FLR in active self-bond and 15M active stake.
+* **Stake mirroring**: At least an 80% mirroring merkle root vote-submission rate and at least 80% participation in mirroring when providers are selected.
+Stake mirroring is currently not rewarded.

+Each time a provider fails to achieve the minimum participation criteria in a reward epoch, they lose a strike.
+If they have no strikes, they instead lose all rewards in that reward epoch for all protocols.
+Because providers participate in multiple protocols, providers may lose more than one strike in a round.
+Each reward epoch for which they meet all participation criteria, they gain a strike back, up to a maximum of three.
+Providers start with zero strikes, including new providers.

 ### Example

-The following is an example of how a hypothetical provider’s rewards will change in the new system: each time they do not succeed the minimal conditions for all protocols in a given reward epoch they receive a strike; if they do not have any remaining strikes, their rewards for that round are burnt.
-Each round in which a provider successfully meets all conditions for each protocol, a strike is reimbursed.
+The following example shows how a hypothetical provider’s rewards will change in the new system.
+Each time the provider does not meet the minimal conditions for all protocols in a given reward epoch, they receive a strike.
+If they do not have any remaining strikes, their rewards for that round are burned.
+Each round in which the provider successfully meets all conditions for each protocol, a strike is reimbursed.
 In this way, only providers who are consistently not participating in Flare’s protocols are punished.

 | Epoch | Rewards Earned | Staking Criteria Met | FTSO Criteria Met | Strikes Remaining | Epoch Rewards | Total Rewards (New) | Total Rewards (Old) |
 |-------|----------------|----------------------|-------------------|-------------------|---------------|---------------------|---------------------|